 Foster Care in Many Forms

 Perhaps you consider that foster care is a full time, forever decision?
 Yes, the decision to apply and become a foster carer is certainly a life-changing one.
 However it’s important to bear in mind that you can help in the foster care process in many different ways.
 There are various forms of foster care, from Short Term Placements to Long Term Placement, Emergency Placements to Short Breaks, Kinship Foster Care to Children with Disability Placement.
 You may find that one of the categories suits you, your family life, your plans for the future.
 Each type of foster care is much needed and has the potential to positively impact the life of a child or young person every day.

-Norma Tennis, with over thirty years’ experience working with HSC Northern Ireland Adoption and Foster Care, describes what fostering has meant for her and husband David
+Norma Tennis, with over thirty years’ experience working with HSC Northern Ireland Foster Care, describes what fostering has meant for her and husband David.

 “We have been opening the door of our home to foster children for thirty years and counting, during this time we have cared for children of all ages, children with disabilities, children in emergency circumstances, short break arrangements and longer term situations.
 We have positive memories of each and every child and have enjoyed supporting children in all aspects of their development from improving their diets to their education, sporting pursuits and even graduating from university.”